animesharma/cowin-vaccine-tracker/README.md

 - `--dose` allows filtering results based on required dose.
   Accepeted values are `first` and `second`
 - `--loop` runs the script indefinitely, retriving updated information every minute or so.
-- `--recipient` allows user to specify a recipient email address that will recieve notification emails when vaccine slots are available.
+- `--recipients` allows user to specify one or more recipient email address that will recieve notification emails when vaccine slots are available.
 Use only after setting up an SMTP client.
 ​
 ### Setting up and SMTP client:
 Settings for the SMTP client are taken from the configuration file located at `./config/email_credentials.json`.
 A sample configuration file would look like: